mounta11n/paste/README.md

 # GigaPaste
-GigaPaste is the most sophisticated file sharing, url shortener and pastebin all in a single place.
+File sharing, url shortener and pastebin all in one place.

 # Why it's better than other similar apps :zap:
 - works in mobile browsers, can upload file / text with ctrl+v, drag and drop, browse file or through terminal